top of page

 FCENP Pond_edited_edited.jpg

-Nature Preserve Pond
+Nature Preserve Pond Photo by SELS

-'EcoCrisis' region and is among the most at-risk areas in southern Canada, while supporting more biological diversity than anywhere else in B.C.
+The Nature Preserve lies within the Eastern Vancouver Island ecoregion of the Pacific Maritime ecozone as identified in the Ecological Framework of Canada.
+Eastern Vancouver Island is designated as an 'EcoCrisis' region and is among the most at-risk areas in southern Canada, while supporting more biological diversity than anywhere else in B.C.
 This ecoregion is vital for both national and global biodiversity, providing critical opportunities for the conservation and restoration of habitats for endangered species, migratory birds and marine wildlife.
 Its natural ecosystems are facing significant challenges from development, industrial use and the introduction of invasive species.
-(Nature Conservancy of Canada).

-• It Is part of the Provincially designated Parksville-Qualicum Beach Wildlife Management Area.
-“The abundance and diversity of natural resources found in this WMA are outstanding on a global scale.”
+• It is part of the Provincially designated Parksville-Qualicum Beach Wildlife Management Area, the abundance and diversity of natural resources found in this WMA are outstanding on a global scale.

 FCENP Swordferns.JPG